Our Teams

 About

 In print and online, Epigram is the University of Bristol’s independent student newspaper.
 We are run for students, by students.
-Our content is not controlled by the University, or the Students Union, thus we remain politically neutral.
+Our content is not controlled by the University, or the Students' Union.

-Epigram publishes new issues monthly.
-This year, we reducing our environmental impact by printing less pages, but still making our full content available online.
-Our print copies can be found around campus, in cafes and student accommodations.
+Epigram publishes new issues monthly and our full content is available online.
+Our print copies can be found around campus, in cafes, and in student accommodations.
 All our issues can be found on our Issuu page, so you can keep up with the latest print from wherever you are.

-We have a dedicated editorial and commercial team who work hard, alongside their degrees, to create Epigram for both print and online and speak to the issues that matter for Bristol students.
+We have a dedicated editorial and executive team who work hard, alongside their degrees, to create Epigram for both print and online, and speak to the issues that matter for Bristol students.

 History